 How Much to Feed Senior Cats

-In general senior cats have the same caloric needs as they did during their adult years.
+In general, senior cats have the same caloric needs as they did during their adult years.
 But some senior cats can become less active over time, which may lead to weight gain.
-In that case your vet might recommend gradually reducing their caloric intake to prevent unhealthy weight gain.
+In that case, your vet might recommend gradually reducing their caloric intake to prevent unhealthy weight gain.

 Weight loss is a more common issue among senior cats, often because of dental problems (which can make eating uncomfortable or painful) or other age-related health problems.
 As cats age, their digestion might become less efficient, hindering nutrient absorption.